Your son has popped the question! She said “YES”… and they’re engaged!

 Mother of the Groom Dos, Don’ts and Duties:

 1st, Reach out to the future in laws.
-Welcome them to your newly extended family and tell them how excited you are to meet them (if you have not yet) and that your son is blessed to have earned the love of their daughter … or whatever your wording choice .. be gracious and welcoming.
-If you live nearby, try to schedule a get-together with the Bride and Groom and the Bride’s parents.
+Welcome them to your newly extended family and tell them how excited you are to meet them (if you have not yet).
+Share that your son is blessed to have earned the love of their daughter … or whatever your wording choice .. be gracious and welcoming.
+If you live nearby, try to schedule a get-together, invite them to dinner – your treat, with or without the Bride and Groom. is up to you

 2nd, After the champagne and confetti settle, discuss with your son that you wish to be supportive and helpful, but that you do not want to not overstep.
-Traditionally it is the Bride and her parents that plan the wedding, and the Groom’s parents host the Rehearsal dinner.
+Traditionally it is the Bride and her parents that plan the wedding, and the Groom’s parents host the Rehearsal dinner, perhaps contribute to the wedding bar, band, and Sunday brunch for example.
 But times have altered or modernized traditions and etiquette.
 These are all topics to discuss about with your son, tactfully.
 If you are able and wish to be more generous, you can offer to contribute more.
 If not, don’t volunteer and set expectations you aren’t prepared to “cash in”.

 3rd, As the Mother of the Groom, your role is typically secondary to the Bride and her parents.
 You will find out in due time about the size of the wedding, the guest list, etc. Budget and the guest list often go hand in hand.
 The new in-laws might have envisioned “My Big Fat Greek Wedding” or it might be a small destination wedding or an intimate casual backyard gathering – it’s the couple’s choice – not yours.